-- Create a much longer trace than the original, and use it to ensure convergence of evaluation results. - Create multiple similar workloads, and use them to compute confidence intervals. - Create workloads with higher or lower average loads, by using more or less concurrently active users, and use them to investigate how load affects system performance.
+- Create a much longer trace than the original, and use it to ensure convergence of evaluation results. - Create multiple similar workloads, and use them to compute confidence intervals. - Create workloads with higher or lower average loads, by using more or less concurrently active users, and use them to investigate how load affects system performance. - Create workloads in which rare events such as surges in activity are amplified, and use them to investigate the effect of such events.

 Importantly, while the resampled workloads differ from the original in length, statistical variation, or load, they nevertheless retain important elements of the internal structure such as sessions and the relationship between the sessions and the daily work cycle.
+They are even found to have the same long-range dependence structure.

 Workload manipulations are an important tool in the performance analyst's toolbox, that has not received its due attention in terms of methodological research.
 As a result, inappropriate manipulations are sometimes used, which in turn has led to some controversy regarding whether any manipulations of real workloads are legitimate.
-By increasing our understanding of resampling-based manipulations we hope to bolster the use of this important tool, allowing new types of manipulations to be applied to workload traces, and enabling researchers to achieve better control over their properties, as needed for different evaluation scenarios.
+By increasing our understanding of resamplingbased manipulations we hope to bolster the use of this important tool, allowing new types of manipulations to be applied to workload traces, and enabling researchers to achieve better control over their properties, as needed for different evaluation scenarios.

 In the rest of this paper we describe this promising approach to using workload traces and demonstrate its effectiveness.
 The next section further explains the motivation for using resampling.
 In Section 3 we consider different resampling granularities, and justify the decision to do so at the level of all the activity of each user.
-Section 4 explains how the resampling is done in considerable detail, including the proposed distinction between long-term and temporary users.
-Section 5 then demonstrates the use of resampling to achieve the objectives listed above, and also suggests some additional potential uses.
-We conclude in Section 6.
+Section 4 explains how the resampling is done in considerable detail, including the proposed distinction between long-term and temporary users, and Section 5 validates the process by showing that the generated workloads have the same statistical properties as the original.
+Section 6 then demonstrates the use of resampling to achieve the objectives listed above, and also suggests some additional potential uses, and we conclude in Section 7.